Here’s a story for you

 Monday morning and it turned out that of the 265 walkers, only 36 of us had achieved the distance.
 All the kids who had taken part were absolutely buzzing regardless of how far they had walked.
 It didn’t matter: they had all walked as far as they possibly thought they could.
 It was even in the local paper – “50-mile walk?
 It’s no mean feet” read the headline.
 The kids were going round asking fellow walkers how far they had got.
 Amazingly it wasn’t the usual stars who had shined – it was Joe Public personified.
 It was to be the day for the under-dogs.
 Jackie Parker from Y7, aged just 11 was our youngest walker.
 I walked with her for the final 25 miles.
 I can’t imagine for a minute her mum ever thought she’d be returning to the house a day later – but she did with the biggest smile on her face too.

 Everyone (bar the head) wanted me to organise it again.
 They wanted to have a second crack again at finishing the distance.
 Now they now knew it was achievable.
 And so I organised it again, and we had even more success.
 More under-dogs showing us what they could do.
 Jackie Parker turned up too and completed it a second time.
 (I wonder where she is now).

-Since then I have organised the same walk for Sheffield University Officer Training Corps (from my days serving there as a member of the training team) and now I organise it through my business, Will4Adventure.
+Since then I have organised the same walk for the Sheffield University Officer Training Corps (from my days serving there as a member of the training team) and then on countless occasions for various charities through Will4Adventure.